NisugaJ/NisugaJ/README.md

 ### Hi there 👋😀, I'm Nisuga.

+Full-stack Software Engineer;

-I update about most of my life and work on my website.
+Please check out more about my life and work on my website.
 - 🌏 My website: **[nisugaj.github.io](https://nisugaj.github.io/)**

 <!-- - 🔭 I’m currently working on a project  for **Leverage and Showcase** -->
 <!-- - 👯 I’m looking to collaborate on **Prosodical audio enhancement** -->